-Maths is one of the “core” subjects taught in primary schools.
-At Fernhill Primary, we follow a scheme called White Rose Maths which helps children apply their knowledge and skills in a range of ways to encourage fluency and reasoning skills.
+Maths is one of the 'core' subjects taught in primary schools.
+At The Ferns, we follow a scheme called White Rose Maths which helps children apply their knowledge and skills in a range of ways to encourage fluency and reasoning skills.
 Maths is taught discreetly – in separate lessons – but we do our best to ensure Maths is meaningful and applied across the curriculum.
 Talking about Maths and numbers at home – for example when baking, measuring, telling time etc – will help your child(ren) make links with their learning.
 To find out more about the different strands of Maths taught in school, please see the following links:

 How you can help at home

 There are many ways you help support your child with their learning in Maths – most of which are fun and not a worksheet in sight!
 Developing language is key to understanding Maths so lots of talking – e.g. “We’ve got 6 biscuits.
 If I share them with 3 of us, how many biscuits will we get each?” - starts to develop the concepts of division and multiplication.
 Games like Monopoly, Snakes & Ladders and Yahtzee are great for developing early calculation skills.
 Different sized containers filled with water in the bath will help develop the idea of capacity for younger children.

 Reading & Phonics

 Reading is so much more than sounding out words.
 There are a whole range of skills and strategies your child will need to develop to enable them to become fluent, successful readers.
 At The Ferns, we aim to help all children develop each aspect of their reading through a range of individual and guided reading lesson, in addition to reading activities and comprehension exercises.
 We hope they leave us with a love of reading that opens a window to the world!

 All children visit the school library on a regular basis and are allowed to borrow a book to read at home.
 All children also have access to Wheelers online books and Oxford Owls online books.
 Please speak to your child’s class teacher if you do not have their password.